Trail Running Top Tips for Beginners

 Another essential piece of gear is a good windproof backpack, one that will fit your supplies, water container and fits comfortably and securely on your back.

-Manage your supplies wisely
+Managing your supplies

-Just as in a road race, refuelling along the way is extremely important and crucial to a safe and successful race.
+Just as in a road race, refueling along the way is extremely important and crucial to a safe and successful race.
 Despite the fact that I seemed to cross a few “extra-terrestrial” types on my half marathon on the 26th May, who somehow managed to run without any supplies or energy gels, and no doubt with much more experience than me!

-When it comes to the trail, refuelling is downright crucial!
+When it comes to the trail, refueling is downright crucial!
 Over distances of more than 25km, power is essential if you’re not ready to experience what feels like to have a total burn out!
 Therefore, it’s essential to learn about the advantages and use of specific supplies, if for anything just to know what to pack.
 Drink a lot, between 400 to 800ml per hour, using energy drinks with added electrolytes and try to eat a gel or bar every 30 or 40 minutes.
 You can find all the necessary information in the BA-BA refuelling guide.

 Warming up before your first trail is essential if you don’t want to risk injuring yourself during the race.
 If the trail is less than 40 km, then warm up by jogging between 15 and 25 minutes, followed by some focused exercises that you’ve practised in training, then finishing with some sprints or explosive movements.
 Then it’s finally time to join everyone at the start line!